henkbirkholz/draft-birkholz-tuda/draft-birkholz-tuda.md

 # Introduction

-Remote attestation describes the attempt to determine and appraise properties, such as integrity and trustworthiness, of an endpoint --- the attestee --- over a network to another endpoint --- the verifier --- without direct access.
-Typically, this kind of appraisal is based on integrity measurements of software components right before they are loaded as software instances on the attestee.
+Remote attestation describes the attempt to determine and appraise properties, such as integrity and trustworthiness, of an endpoint --- the Attestor --- over a network to another endpoint --- the Verifier --- without direct access.
+Typically, this kind of appraisal is based on integrity measurements of software components right before they are loaded as software instances on the Attestor.
 In general, attestation procedures are utilizing a hardware root of trust (RoT).
 The TUDA protocol family uses hash values of all started software components that are stored (extended into) a Trust-Anchor (the Rot) implemented as a Hardware Security Module (e.g. a Trusted Platform Module or similar) and are reported via a signature over those measurements.

+This draft introduces the concept of including the exchange of evidence (created via a hardware root of trust containing an shielded secret that is unknown to the user in order to increase the confidence that a communication peer is a Trusted System {{RFC4949}}.
+In consequnce, this document introduces the term forward authenticity.

+Forward Authenticity (FA):

+: A property of secure communication protocols, in which later compromise of the long-term keys of a data origin does not compromise past authentication of data from that origin.
+FA is achieved by timely recording of assessments of the authenticity from entities (via "audit logs" during "audit sessions") that are authorized for this purpose, in a time frame much shorter than that expected for the compromise of the long-term keys.

+Forward Authenticity enables new level of guarantee and can be included in the basically every protocol, such as ssh, router advertisements, link layer neighbor discover, or even ICMP echo.

 ## Remote Attestation

-In essence, remote attestation is composed of three activities.
+In essence, remote attestation (RA) is composed of three activities.
 The following definitions are derived from the definitions presented in {{PRIRA}} and {{TCGGLOSS}}.

 Attestation:

-: The creation of one ore more claims about the properties of an attestee, such that the claims can be used as evidence.
+: The creation of one ore more claims about the properties of an Attestor, such that the claims can be used as evidence.

 Conveyance:

-: The transfer of evidence from the attestee to the verifier via an interconnect.
+: The transfer of evidence from the Attestor to the Verifier via an interconnect.

 Verification: